-- A candidate for the degree must obtain the permission of the Faculty of Engineering and Architecture before entering on the course.
+- 1. A candidate for the degree must obtain the permission of the Faculty of Engineering and Architecture before entering on the course.
 Application on the prescribed form which is obtainable from the Department of Mechanical Engineering must be made to the Faculty of Engineering and Architecture.
-A candidate for admission must be an Engineering graduate of a recognised university, or must be an Architecture or Science graduate with suitable experience and the required standard of mathematics, or must fulfil the conditions described in Section 2 below. - There is a limited number of places available and to avoid disappointment candidates are advised to submit their application by no later than the third week in May.
-Applications received after the closing date may be considered subject to availability of places.
-Candidates will be interviewed in June to assess their suitability for the course. - A suitable candidate, who is not a university graduate, but who is a corporate member of the Institution of Engineers of Ireland, or of equivalent status in a similar professional engineering institution, may be recommended to the Faculty for admission to the course.
+A candidate for admission must be an Engineering graduate of a recognised university, or must be an Architecture or Science graduate with suitable experience and the required standard of mathematics, or must fulfil the conditions described in Section 2 below. - 2.
+A suitable candidate, who is not a university graduate, but who is a corporate member of the Institution of Engineers of Ireland, or of equivalent status in a similar professional engineering institution, may be recommended to the Faculty for admission to the course.